newhavenrb/conferences/COOKPAD-Keynote.md

 > Thank you to the Rails community, from Cookpad and 15 million families.

+## Summary

+* Cookpad is probably "the biggest Rails site you never heard of"
+* A summary of what Cookpad does and that lots of people use it in Japan
+* They sponsored RailsConf to give back

 ## Memorable Quotes

 * "What would Aaron Patterson do?"
 (WWAPD)